MaxCanberra/Mesilane/README.md

 # Mesilane
-Remote workspace for the Mesilane mod, a mod that adds a new dimension to Minecraft.
+Remote workspace for the Mesilane mod, a mod that adds a strange new dimension to Minecraft.